Kuehn family

-Bernard Julius Otto Kuehn (sometimes referred to as Kuhn) and his family were spies in the employ of the Abwehr for Nazi Germany who had close ties to Propaganda Minister Joseph Goebbels.
+Bernard Julius Otto Kuehn (sometimes referred to as Kuhn, German spelling with Umlaut: "Kühn") (1894 or 95 – 1956) and his family were spies in the employ of the Abwehr for Nazi Germany who had close ties to Propaganda Minister Joseph Goebbels.
 In 1935, Goebbels offered Kuehn a job working for Japanese intelligence in Hawaii; he accepted and moved his family to Honolulu on August 15, 1935.
-The family included Dr. Kuhn, 41 years old; his wife, Friedel; a daughter, Susie Ruth (at 17, she was the former mistress of Goebbels); and her half-brother, Hans Joachim.
+The family included Dr. Kuehn, 41 years old; his wife, Friedel; a daughter, Susie Ruth (at 17, she was the former mistress of Goebbels); and her half-brother, Hans Joachim.
 Since all four members of the family were involved in the espionage they were dubbed the "8 eyed spy".

 His daughter dated U.S. military personnel and opened a beauty parlor that offered the best and cheapest services in the city.
-Wives of high-ranking military personnel would spend hours gossiping about the comings and goings of their husbands and boyfriends.
+Wives of high-ranking military personnel would spend hours gossiping about the comings and goings of their husbands.
 "They talked so much," she would later say, "that it was a relief when they left the place".

 Bernard Kuehn's son, Hans Joachim Kuehn was only 11 years old when he was trained by his father to ask precise questions about the ships and submarines.
 Young Hans was also trained to notice some critical areas on those ships and submarines.
 Every morning, Bernard would dress up young Hans as a U.S. Navy sailor to show their patriotism, and they would both go walk along the waterfront.
-The Officers would invite Hans into the ships and submarines and that is when Hans would start spying.
+The officers would invite Hans into the ships and submarines and that is when Hans would start spying.

 His wife's job was to record all intelligence that the family obtained.

-When Japanese master spy Takeo Yoshikawa arrived in Honolulu, Dr. Kuhn would flash coded messages from the attic of the Kuhn household—a system that went undetected until the end.
+When Japanese master spy Takeo Yoshikawa arrived in Honolulu, Dr. Kuehn would flash coded messages with a bright light from the attic of the Kuehn household—a system that went undetected until the end.